npm/rfcs/accepted/0000-validate-signatures.md

 registry=https://fast-npm-mirror.tld
 ```

-This registry could be resigning packages it serves and serve it's own public
+This registry could be re-signing packages it serves and serve it's own public
 signing keys at: https://fast-npm-mirror.tld/.well-known/npm-signature-keys

-We want to make sure the response hasn't been tampered with (MITM attack) before
+Before trusting the new signing keys make sure the response hasn't been tampered with (MITM attack).
-trusting the new signing keys.

 The CLI will prompt a user to manually trust new signing keys when verifying a
 package that has a signature and untrusted `keyid`.